 - Limit access to data

-- Shred all confidential waste
+- Shred all confidential documents and destroy electronic waste carriers

 These are just a few examples of security measures that will help protect data – the more the better.